 In some cases there are specific rules about organization roles or the roles that persons may play.
 These are described in the following subsections.

-The grayed out items in figure 2-1, service catalog, service access points, and credentials, are potential future registries that reflect work that is in development in CCSDS at the time of publication of this version of the document.
+The service catalog, service access points, and credentials, are new registries that exist, but are currently being populated, in CCSDS at the time of publication of this version of the document.
 There is an RF Asset registry that has been developed by the IOAG and is hosted by the SANA.
-The Service Site and Aperture Registry references these data and contains additional information on sites and services that is intended to be referenced in CCSDS Recommended Standards such as service management and cross support.
+The Service Site and Aperture Registry references these data and contains additional information on sites and services that is being referenced in CCSDS Recommended Standards such as service management and cross support.

 CCSDS ENTERPRISE REGISTRY TYPES